 Simply put, an index fund is a type of mutual fund or exchange-traded fund (ETF) with a portfolio designed to match or track a specific market index.
 This might be the Standard & Poor’s 500 Index, or S&P 500, which is 500 of the top companies on the US stock market, or Canada’s benchmark S&P/TSX Composite Index.

 For example, the iShares S&P/TSX 60 Index ETF (XIU) tracks the 60 biggest stocks on the TSX.
-As of November 5, these include Shopify, RBC, TD, Enbridge, etc. Buying shares in XIU will allow you to hold stock in these 60, all in one go.
+As of November 5, these include Shopify, RBC, TD, Enbridge, and so on.
+Buying shares in XIU will allow you to hold stock in these 60, all in one go.

 How do index funds work?